Overview

 Emergency Medicine Residency (PGY2)

-The Emergency Medicine Residency is a one-year specialized residency that prepares its residents to assume positions in emergency medicine as clinical specialists.
-Residents will be provided a strong foundation to establish comprehensive pharmaceutical care to adult and pediatric patients in all aspects of emergency medicine.
+The Emergency Medicine Residency is a one-year specialized residency that prepares its resident to assume a position as a clinical specialist in emergency medicine.
+Graduates of the program will be provided a strong foundation to establish comprehensive pharmaceutical care to adult and pediatric patients in all aspects of emergency medicine.
 The program will prepare the resident to work independently and collaboratively with medical personnel through evaluation, decision-making, and pharmacologic management of patient cases, integrated drug distribution, drug information, clinical consultation, research and teaching.

-Residents in this program will have active participation in all code/emergency response (full arrest, trauma, stroke, myocardial infarction, rapid sequence intubation, procedural sedation, cardioversion), bedside clinical consultation, ED culture callback review, medication order verification, review of discharge medications, patient education, drug information, medication histories, care of boarded patients, and committee participation.
-Residents will have the opportunity to precept APPE students and PGY1 residents.
+The resident will have active participation in all code/emergency response (full arrest, trauma, stroke, myocardial infarction, rapid sequence intubation, procedural sedation, cardioversion), bedside clinical consultation, ED culture callback review, medication order verification, review of discharge medications, patient education, drug information, medication histories, care of boarded patients, and committee participation.
+In addition, the resident will have the opportunity to precept APPE students and PGY1 residents.

 Required experiences include longitudinal experiences in emergency medicine, resuscitation, precepting/ presentations, leadership and research along with a 4 week rotation in medical intensive care.
 Elective experiences include infectious disease, surgical intensive care, obstetrics/neonatal intensive care, and cardiology.
 Other elective opportunities may be available based upon preceptor and site availability.
-Pharmacist preceptors are available for all rotations listed.
 The resident will represent the pharmacy department within the Emergency Medicine Performance Improvement Committee and the Emergency Services Pharmacy Governance Committee/Emergency Department Pharmacy and Therapeutics Committee.

 Fairview Hospital

-Fairview Hospital, founded in 1892, is a community teaching hospital on the western border of Cleveland, Ohio and is committed to world-class patient care.
-Fairview Hospital is fully accredited by The Joint Commission with a Level II Trauma Center and a Level III NICU.
-Fairview Hospital is nationally ranked in Cardiology and Heart Surgery, Gastroenterology and GI Surgery, Geriatrics and Pulmonology.
-The hospital conducts residency training programs in family medicine, general surgery, internal medicine, and pharmacy.
+Fairview Hospital is a 488-bed community teaching hospital on the west side of Cleveland, which is recognized in the region and in Ohio for its expertise and care.
+Fairview Hospital is fully accredited by The Joint Commission with a Level II Trauma Center.
+Fairview Hospital also supports medical residencies in internal medicine, family practice and general surgery.
 In 2018, the PGY2 Emergency Medicine Pharmacy Residency was established along with continued recruitment for the PGY1 Pharmacy Residency Program.

 Fairview Hospital Emergency Department